This year and for the first time ever Chris suddenly expressed a desire to visit The Big E.

 There weren’t as many farm animals as I remembered but we did find some goats.
 Goats are so cool.
 They’re always inquisitive and they’ve got those nifty sideways eyes too.

 There was a parade of sorts which we blithely wandered into the back of before it had even gotten started.
 I think we were looking for water or ice-cream or pie or something when – puff – we were behind the scenes of a parade.

 There were three or four marching bands but this one might have been the best dressed.

 The Air Force was there too.
-A few officers and lots and lots of sergeants – as if they didn’t have a choice about attending…
+A few officers and lots and lots of sergeants – as if they hadn’t had a choice about attending.

-But later, during the parade, when they passed by sitting in the back of a Cadillac I finally realized they were supposed to look like Danny DeVito, Jack Nicholson and Robert Di Nero.
+But later, during the parade, when they passed by sitting in the back of a Cadillac I finally figured out that they were supposed to look like Danny DeVito, Jack Nicholson and Robert Di Nero.
 Because, that makes sense.

 That’s makes about as much sense as clapping for a school bus.